How to Choose an Architect in the UK

 It may turn out that some parts of your plan are either not possible or will require a lot of additional work that you did not anticipate.
 This happens often and you should be prepared to deal with it accordingly.

-Things can get messy if you've already obtained planning permission for those parts and need to adjust your application in the middle of the project.
+Things can get messy if you have already obtained planning permission for those parts and need to adjust your application in the middle of the project.
 You should understand that this is usually not the fault of the architect, but rather just a normal part of how these projects typically go.

 6. The importance of a good personal connection